Incompleteness: The Limits of Science and Mind

-When we keep both Adaptiveness and Incompleteness in mind, we can talk about the Ten Traits and Nine I’s of complex systems, a mnemonic where the Eight Goals are all expressed in “I” terms, below the metagoal of Adaptiveness, and the persistent metacondition of Incompleteness (picture below).
-The Nine I’s are just a nerdier way to remember the Eight Goals and Incompleteness.
+When we keep both Adaptiveness and Incompleteness in mind, we can talk about the Ten Traits and Nine I’s of complex systems, a mnemonic where the Eight Values are all expressed in “I” terms, below the metagoal of Adaptiveness, and the persistent metacondition of Incompleteness (picture below).
+The Nine I’s are just a nerdier way to remember the Eight Values and Incompleteness.
 Feel free to ignore them if they are not helpful.
 They are actually the way that I developed this model over the last decade, my attempt at a rough information theory (yet another “I”) of complex systems.
 Out of many models for “infodynamics” (how information shapes portions of the universe as it accumulates), I find this one particularly helpful.

 Again, incompleteness is not a goal, but a persistent limitation on adaptiveness.
 Along with adaptiveness, it is the “one I” that rules them all, and in the universe binds them.
 The world’s intelligence communities have the “Five Eyes” Countries, a set of Western nations (Australia, Canada, New Zealand, UK, and the US) committed to deeper sharing of intelligence data.
 We evo devo scholars have the “Nine I’s,” or alternatively, Incompleteness, D&D, and the Six I’s.
 Perhaps it can become as well-known among scholars of information and complexity?

-To summarize, the reality of incompleteness limits the effectiveness of the Eight Goals, and forces the universe to create a multitude of spatially-separated civilizations to try to get a better grasp on the kind of reality we inhabit, and where we can go next.
+To summarize, the reality of incompleteness limits the effectiveness of the Eight Values, and forces the universe to create a multitude of spatially-separated civilizations to try to get a better grasp on the kind of reality we inhabit, and where we can go next.
 In an evo devo frame, incompleteness tells us something powerful about the long-term future of science and mind.

 Beautiful and poetic books like A Science Odyssey: 100 Years of Discovery, Charles Flowers (1998), and its lovely five-part PBS series (1998) show us how uniquely powerful the accumulation of scientific knowledge is to human flourishing.
 Many of these books, A Science Odyssey included, also offer us the comforting view that the pursuit of knowledge offers an “infinite” set of questions, and that science, in this universe, will be an “endless journey.”